Renovating Design Trends in Los Angeles

 Classic and traditional design emerges

-When it comes to home interior design in Los Angeles, Trevor also said that there appears to be a return to more traditional design.
+For home interior design in Los Angeles, Trevor also said that there appears to be a return to more traditional design.

 - “Mid-century modern has always been huge like ranch home designs,” he said.
 “But traditional design is coming back—I would call it a mix between mid-century, Dutch, and American traditional.
 Recently I’ve been seeing yellow and some of the 70s colors coming back.”